Intercoin/CommunityCoinContract/docs/contracts/CommunityStakingPool.md

 # CommunityStakingPool

-This it ERC777 contract (pool).<br>Can be created by factory (CommunityCoinFactory contract).<br>Provide a functionality to buy and stake liquidity and getting in return CommunityCoins(See CommunityCoinFactory contract).
+This is pool contract.<br>Can be created by CommunityCoin contract.<br>Provide a functionality to buy and stake liquidity and getting in return Community Coins(See CommunityCoin contract).

 # Overview